susenecka44/FotorealistickaGrafika/README.md

 * It seems like the `System.Numerics` library doesn't support `double` types yet, so I'm going to use the lightweighted **`OpenTK.Mathematics`** library instead, distributed in [NuGet form](https://www.nuget.org/packages/OpenTK.Mathematics/5.0.0-pre.8)
+* Use `$(ProjectDir)` as the starting directory for your project - it is more convenient to reference input/config files in this case
+* Put all your **input config (scene description) files** under GIT control, it helps other people (me) to test your project
+* Update your `README.md` file[s] frequently, preferably after each checkpoint, I'd like to see your progress
 * **Visual Studio 2022** supports direct **MarkDown editing** (with live result preview) starting from the 17.5 update
+* While both parsing and writing floating point numbers, use strictly **neutral/invariant culture** - no floating "commas" `3,14`, only "dots" `3.14`.
+Remember to force this on English operating systems, (use `CultureInfo.InvariantCulture`), your code has to work on Czech/Slovak OS as well...
+* Update your repository clone ("pull from remote") often, I'll update the original from time to time (small fixes in support files...)